 The Westminster Conservatory is the community music school division of the college.
-It serves Central New Jersey and Eastern Pennsylvania with music instruction of high quality in brass, woodwinds, strings, percussion, harp, piano, harpsichord, organ and voice as well as Suzuki strings and piano.
+It serves Central New Jersey and Eastern Pennsylvania with high quality music instruction in brass, woodwinds, strings, percussion, harp, piano, organ and voice, as well as Suzuki strings and piano.
 Classes are offered in music literature, theory, opera, ensembles and other related subjects.
-Non-credit instruction is open to all ages and levels of ability from 18 months of age through senior citizens, for the serious musician and for the amateur.
+Non-credit instruction is open to all ages and levels of ability from 12 months of age through senior citizens, for the serious musician and for the amateur.
 Students at the college have the opportunity to observe lessons, to study privately those instruments not taught within the college curriculum and, in some cases, to teach on the junior faculty of the Conservatory.